yudithvega-art/bhm-mrsa-indonesia/README.md

 # bhm-mrsa-indonesia
-Bayesian hierarchical method for MRSA concentration.
+Bayesian hierarchical method for presumptive MRSA concentration.

 Please refer to the latest ver. of Refit_rev_04 and Exposure_dose_full_rev_2